 - If it is marketing through every possible channel with one single goal, call it omnichannel marketing.

-If you’re looking to implement omnichannel marketing for your business, there are a few best practices that you should keep in mind.
+If you’re looking to implement omnichannel marketing for your business, there are a few best practices you should keep in mind.

 Firstly, it’s important to have a clear understanding of the needs and behaviors of your target audience on every marketing channel and touchpoint.